 9. Choose Your Workspace

 If you want to have productive holidays, a place to work that helps you focus and get things done will make it happen.
-If you’re visiting family, check out local coffee shops or libraries to find relatively quiet places to sit with a laptop so you can get a couple thousand words written before returning to join the fun.
+If you’re visiting family, check out local coffee shops or libraries to find relatively quiet places to sit with a laptop so you can get a couple of thousand words written before returning to join the fun.
 If you’re staying closer to home, consider getting up early or staying up late to work — whichever works better for you.
 In that way, you’ll have a quiet workspace that’s distraction-free instead of one overrun with well-meaning visitors.

 10. Take Advantage of Your Job